Transgender rights in the United Kingdom: Surveys and opinion polls

+An August 2023 poll by YouGov found that 39% of the British population reported holding positive views of trans people, compared to 65% of cis queer men, 84% of cis queer women, and 80% of trans people themselves holding such views.

+A 2025 survey by Ipsos found that 30% of Britons believe trans people should be allowed to use facilities matching their gender identity, the lowest of 23 countries surveyed, along with 37% supporting youth access to gender affirming care (22nd out of 23), and 15% supporting transgender athletes competing based on their gender identity (21st out of 23).

+Surveying by YouGov in 2024 and 2025 found that inline with an increase in the Anti-gender movement, there has been a decrease in support of transgender people observed in polling since 2020.

-Transphobia and TERF debate
+Transphobia and "TERF Island" debate

+Sociologists Anna McLean and Paul B. Stretesky argue that "a veritable miasma of anti-trans campaign groups [...] united in their antipathy toward transgender people" has contributed to an anti-trans moral panic in the United Kingdom, which they link to authoritarian beliefs.
+Criminologist Sarah Lamble, researcher Claire House, and sociologist Sally Hines show that a reinforcing partnership between anti-transgender feminists and right-wing and far-right actors has formed since the 2010s, which has mobilised a core of activists to roll back rights and protections granted to transgender people in the UK.
+Political scientist Craig McLean similarly identifies a small core of activists who have worked to radicalise the electorate against transgender people.

+The UK-wide public consultation on reforming the process of obtaining a Gender Recognition Certificate, launched by the government of Theresa May in 2018, has led to a "toxic culture war", according to CNN.

 Several commentators have described the level of transphobia in British society in general (including the negative coverage of trans-related issues in the media) and the support for trans-exclusionary radical feminism (TERF) in particular as unusual compared to other Western countries, and the discourse on transgender-related issues in the United Kingdom has been called a "TERF war".
+This state of affairs has led to the moniker "TERF Island" being used in some circles to refer to the UK.

-Lisa Tilley described the British media as playing a large role in advancing a transphobic agenda to demonise transgender people, and that "the effects are to make the UK one of the most transphobic countries in the world."
-Drawing on theory of radicalisation, Craig McLean argues that discourse on transgender-related issues in the UK has been radicalised in response to the activities of new lobby groups that push "a radical agenda to deny the basic rights of trans people [...] under the cover of "free speech'".
-Finn Mackay argued that "during the pandemic, the ceaseless attacks on and lies told about trans people in our media have only increased [...] the fact that our media is awash with conspiracy theories about trans lives [...] should be a national shame."
-The UK-wide public consultation on reforming the process of obtaining a Gender Recognition Certificate, launched by the government of Theresa May in 2018, has led to a "toxic culture war," according to CNN.
+Lisa Tilley described the British media as playing a large role in advancing a transphobic agenda to demonise transgender people, and that "the effects are to make the UK one of the most transphobic countries in the world".
+Drawing on the theory of radicalisation, Craig McLean argues that discourse on transgender-related issues in the UK has been radicalised in response to the activities of new lobby groups that push "a radical agenda to deny the basic rights of trans people [...] under the cover of "free speech'".
+Finn Mackay argued that "during the pandemic, the ceaseless attacks on and lies told about trans people in our media have only increased [...] the fact that our media is awash with conspiracy theories about trans lives [...] should be a national shame".